esp-rs/book/src/writing-your-own-application/configuration.md

 The [esp-config] crate provides a way how to manage configuration settings.

 ## Usage

-The full list of available options could be found in `out` dir with the format `{prefix}_config_table.md`, for example `esp_hal_config_table.md` when changed options are `esp-hal`-related.
+The full list of available options could be found in the docs.

-If you want to place a function in your code in the RAM (ESP_HAL_CONFIG_PLACE_SPI_DRIVER_IN_RAM), which is set to false as default, you need to create an environment variable with the same name and modify its value:
+For example, if you want to place a function in your code in the RAM (`ESP_HAL_CONFIG_PLACE_SPI_DRIVER_IN_RAM`), which is set to `false` as default, you need to create an environment variable with the same name and modify its value:

 ```toml
 # .cargo/config.toml